BabylonJS/OldDocumentationSite/content/tutorials/02_Mid_Level/PolygonMeshBuilder.md

 #  PolygonMeshBuilder Tutorial

 Given the corner points of a polygon in the XoY plane the PolygonMeshBuilder constructs vertices forming a triangulation of the polygon.
 This is then converted to a mesh using the build() function.
-It is also possible to add sides to and a polygon constructed with PolygonMeshBuilder and to include holes inside it but on doing either a new mesh would need to be built.
+It is also possible to add sides to a polygon constructed with PolygonMeshBuilder and to include holes inside it but on doing either a new mesh would need to be built.

 ## Constraints